reconquest/go-test.bash/README.md

 Current implementation will not preserve error exit code (>0) and any exit code >0 will cause program to exit with exit code of 1.

+**If program exits with exit, then coverage will not be preserved for that run.**